dwiddo/average-minimum-distance/README.md

 ## Cite us <a name="citeus"></a>

-Use the following bib references to cite us.
+Use the following bib reference to cite us.

 *Average minimum distances of periodic point sets – foundational invariants for mapping periodic crystals*.
 MATCH Communications in Mathematical and in Computer Chemistry, 87(3), 529-559 (2022). <https://doi.org/10.46793/match.87-3.529W>.